 However, you may be well aware that Facebook has been through a lot over the past few years.
-With the misinformation scandal Facebook faced last year, as well as the scrutiny from the media and the public, what does that mean for the future of marketing?
+With the misinformation scandal Facebook faced a few years ago, as well as the scrutiny from the media and the public, what does that mean for the future of marketing?
 As Facebook continues on the road to recovery, the future of marketing is only looking brighter from here.

 Despite this bump in the road, it doesn’t change the fact that Facebook is probably one of the top social media platforms for businesses.